HazyResearch/deepdive/doc/doc/basics/chunking.md

 ### Data Preprocessing

 The train and test data consist of words, their part-of-speech tag and the chunk tags as derived from the WSJ corpus.
 The raw data is first copied into into table `words_raw`, and then is processed to convert the chunk labels to integer indexes.
-This extractor is defined in `application.conf` using the following code:
+This extractor is defined in `deepdive.conf` using the following code:

     ext_training {
       input: "select * from words_raw"